gergogyulai/minitools/instagram-notes-scraper/README.md

 # Instagram Note Scraper

 ## 🚀 Introduction
 You wan't to keep track of what you "friends" post on their Instagram Notes?
 This Python script fetches notes from Instagram and stores them in a Supabase database.
 It utilizes the `instagrapi` library for Instagram interactions and the `supabase-py` library for database operations.
 The script is designed to run periodically to collect new notes every 10 minutes.
+It can be easily customized and extended to fit specific use cases, can use virtually any kind of database if you don't like Supabase.

 ## ⚙️ Setup
 Before running the script, ensure you have the necessary dependencies installed.
 You can install them using pip: